 The Audit Committee's written terms of reference is adopted on 14 October 2017 and revised on 31 December 2018.
 The Audit Committee should hold four regular meetings in a year and the necessary quorum shall be at least two, including an independent non-executive Director.
-Mr. Kwong Choong Kuen is the chairman of the Audit Committee and has professional qualifications and experience in accounting and financial management as stipulated in the GEM Listing Rules.
+Mr. Cheung Wai Kin is the chairman of the Audit Committee and has professional qualifications and experience in accounting and financial management as stipulated in the GEM Listing Rules.

-For the financial year ended 31 December 2020, the Audit Committee has fulfilled its main responsibilities including, but not limited to:
+For the financial year ended 31 December 2021, the Audit Committee has fulfilled its main responsibilities including, but not limited to:

-- 1. Review and monitor the relationship with the Company's auditors, including being acting as the key representative body for overseeing the Company's relations with the external auditor, and to be primarily responsible for making recommendations to the Board on the appointment, reappointment and removal of the external auditor, and to approve the remuneration and terms of engagement of the external auditor, and to consider any questions of their resignation or dismissal; - 2.
+- Review and monitor the relationship with the Company's auditors, including being acting as the key representative body for overseeing the Company's relations with the external auditor, and to be primarily responsible for making recommendations to the Board on the appointment, reappointment and removal of the external auditor, and to approve the remuneration and terms of engagement of the external auditor, and to consider any questions of their resignation or dismissal; - 2.
 Review of the Company's financial information, including monitoring integrity of the Company's financial statements and annual report and accounts, half-year report and quarterly reports, and reviewing significant financial reporting judgments contained in them before submission to the Board. - 3.
-Oversight of the Company's financial reporting system, risk management and internal control systems, including but not limited to: - (a) Review the Company's financial controls, and unless expressly addressed by a separate Board risk committee, or by the Board itself, to review the Company's risk management and internal control systems; - (b) Discuss the risk management and internal control systems with management to ensure that management has performed its duty to have risk management and effective systems; - (c) Review the Company and its subsidiaries' financial and accounting policies and practices; - (d) Ensure the internal audit function is adequately resourced and has appropriate standing within the Company, and to review and monitor its effectiveness; and - (e) Review the external auditor's management letter, any material queries raised by the auditor to management about accounting records, financial accounts or systems of control and management's response.
+Oversight of the Company's financial reporting system, risk management and internal control systems, including but not limited to: - Review the Company's financial controls, and unless expressly addressed by a separate Board risk (a) committee, or by the Board itself, to review the Company's risk management and internal control systems; - Discuss the risk management and internal control systems with management to ensure that management has performed its duty to have risk management and effective systems; - (c) Review the Company and its subsidiaries' financial and accounting policies and practices; - Ensure the internal audit function is adequately resourced and has appropriate standing within the Company, and to review and monitor its effectiveness; and - Review the external auditor's management letter, any material queries raised by the auditor to management (e) about accounting records, financial accounts or systems of control and management's response.

-For the financial year ended 31 December 2020, the Audit Committee has held 4 meetings and the attendance of the members is as follows:
+For the financial year ended 31 December 2021, the Audit Committee has held 6 meetings and the attendance of the members is as follows:

-The Audit Committee Position Key Qualification, Experience or Expertise No. of Attendance/ No. of Meeting Mr. Kwong Choong Kuen Chairman Chartered Accountant of Singapore 4/4 Mr. Teo Dax Tak Sin Member Chartered Accountant of Singapore 4/4 Ms. Grace Choong Mai Foong Member Financial services experience 4/4
+The Audit Committee Position Key Qualification, Experience or Expertise No. of Attendance/ No. of Meeting Mr. Cheung Wai Kin (appointed on 23 August 2021) Chairman Member of the Hong Kong Institute of Certified Public Accountant 2/2 Mr. Kwong Choong Kuen (resigned on 23 August 2021) Chairman Chartered Accountant of Singapore 4/4 Ms. Lo Suet Lai (appointed on 29 September 2021) Member Financial services experience 1/1 Mr. Teo Dax Tak Sin (resigned on 29 September 2021) Member Chartered Accountant of Singapore 5/5 Ms. Grace Choong Mai Foong (resigned on 26 January 2022) Member Financial services experience 6/6